Tax Cuts and Jobs Act (2017), SECURE Act (2019), Taxpayer Certainty and Disaster Relief Act (2019)

 Qualified Business Income (QBI) – Sec.
 199A

 This is a big new topic for small business owners, including sole proprietors, landlords, partnerships, S-Corps, and many others.
 The basic idea is that small businesses can deduct up to 20% of net income before calculating the individual’s taxable income.
-For a “Specified Service Trade or Business” (SSTB), the deduction phases out for incomes above $157,500 (single/head of household) and $315,000 (married filing jointly).
-SSTB’s include consultants, actors, accountants, lawyers, health services, and other services dependent on reputation or skill.
+For a “Specified Service Trade or Business” (SSTB), the 2020 deduction phases out for incomes above $163,300 (single/head of household) and $326,600 (married filing jointly).
+SSTB’s include businesses such as consultants, actors, accountants, lawyers, and health services.
 There are a variety of rules for how to handle taxpayers with multiple businesses.
 There are also adjustments based on capital gain income, wage expense, and various other issues.
-And whether the deduction applies to all rental property owners or not is a subject of intense debate in the tax world right now.
-Proposed regulations issued by the IRS in 2018 have not entirely clarified the matter.
-Stay tuned.
+The deduction applies to rental property owners in many cases, but not all.

 Affordable Care Act